HomeResource Hub

 • Search publicly shared salaries in your field on our Salary Database.

-The worst way to walk into a salary negotiation is unprepared.
-You’ll need to show evidence and data to back up your ask and show your value, as well as be able to communicate effectively why you should be compensated as such.
+The worst way to walk into a salary negotiation is being unprepared.
+Not all negotiations are cut and dry.
+It isn’t as simple as just asking for more money.
+You’ll need to show evidence and data to back up your request and show your value, as well as be able to communicate effectively why you should be compensated as such.

 Being prepared for salary negotiations not only increases your chances of having your requests fulfilled, but it also boosts confidence so you can continue to advocate for yourself throughout your career.